Novant

 Values

-Returns current values for all points on a source or asset.
-One of source_id or asset_id is required.
+Returns current values for all points on a source, asset, or space.
+One of source_id, source_ids, asset_id, or space_id is required.
+If multiple are specified, precedence is source_id, then source_ids, then asset_id, then space_id.

 Argument Default Description